Fijishi-Enterprises/BenthicIMG-Analyser/docs/installation.rst

 Run ``python manage.py test``.
 Test failures will be shown as F, and errors will be shown as E.

 If you want to run a subset of the tests, you can use ``python manage.py test <app_name>``, or ``python manage.py test <app_name>.<module>.<TestClass>``.

+Note: running the whole test suite with S3 storage can take a long time.
+As of April 2021, one particular development machine takes 7 minutes to run the test suite with local storage, and 2 hours 40 minutes with S3 storage.

 Django migrations